 It’s important to note that your rights may vary depending on which state or territory you live in.
 For specific information, contact the Office of the Australian Information Commissioner, talk to your treatment team, or seek independent legal advice.

-When you are treated for a medical condition, either in or out of hospital, the person treating you creates notes about your health.
+When you receive health care, the person treating you creates notes.
 This is called a medical record.

 A medical record could be handwritten or electronic and it will include notes about: